Pratik-Singh-Deo/devTinder/homework.md

 - Validate data in Signup API
 - Install bcrypt package
 - Create passwordHash using bcrypt.hash & save the user is encripted password
+- Mrunala@1234
+- Create login API
+- Compare passwords and throw errors if email or password is invalid